bwolmarans/nms-udf/README.md

 The application FQDN is http://www.bigtechdojo.com (don't click on this, but if you do, I've put guardrails in place)

+### Your Task
 Use ADM to deploy this application on the west gateway.
+That's it.
+A one sentence task, you figure it out.

 You can use your regular RDP client to RDP to the Kali box to test it, login to kali with kali/kali, then run firefox and browse to the front half of your proxy (gateway)